Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 .. csv-table:: Form data
    :header: "Field","Type (hint)","Description"
-   :escape: \

    "title","string","A title for this removal reason."
    "message","string","The removal reason message."

 |

-.. csv-table:: API Errors (variant 1)
+.. csv-table:: API Errors
-   :header: "Error","Description"
+   :header: "Error","Status Code","Description","Example"
-   :escape: \

-   "SUBREDDIT_NOEXIST","The target subreddit does not exist.
+   "MOD_REQUIRED","400","* There is no user context.

-   *\"Hmm, that community doesn't exist.
-Try checking the spelling.\"* -> subreddit" "MOD_REQUIRED","* The current user is not a moderator of the target subreddit.
+   * The current user is not a moderator of the target subreddit."," ``{""explanation"": ""You must be a moderator to do that."", ""message"": ""Bad Request"", ""reason"": ""MOD_REQUIRED""}`` "

-   * There is no user context.
+   "SUBREDDIT_NOEXIST","400","The target subreddit does not exist."," ``{""fields"": [""subreddit""], ""explanation"": ""Hmm, that community doesn't exist.
+Try checking the spelling."", ""message"": ""Bad Request"", ""reason"": ""SUBREDDIT_NOEXIST""}``
+   "

-   *\"You must be a moderator to do that.\"*" "NO_TEXT","* The `title` parameter was not specified or was empty.
+   "NO_TEXT","400","* The `title` parameter was not specified or was empty.

-   * The `message` parameter was not specified or was empty.
+   * The `message` parameter was not specified or was empty."," ``{""fields"": [""title""], ""explanation"": ""we need something here"", ""message"": ""Bad Request"", ""reason"": ""NO_TEXT""}``
+   "

-   *\"we need something here\"* -> title" "INVALID_ID","* The specified removal reason ID was not found.
+   "INVALID_ID","400","* The specified removal reason ID was not found.

-   * The specified removal reason ID contained invalid characters (e.g., it contained uppercase letters).
+   * The specified removal reason ID contained invalid characters (e.g., it contained uppercase letters)."," ``{""fields"": [""reason_id""], ""explanation"": ""The specified id is invalid"", ""message"": ""Bad Request"", ""reason"": ""INVALID_ID""}``
+   "

-   *\"The specified id is invalid\"* -> reason_id" "TOO_LONG","* The value specified for `title` is over 50 characters.
+   "TOO_LONG","400","* The value specified for `title` is over 50 characters.

-   * The value specified for `message` is over 10000 characters.

-   *\"This field must be under 50 characters\"* -> title"
+   * The value specified for `message` is over 10000 characters."," ``{""fields"": [""title""], ""explanation"": ""This field must be under 50 characters"", ""message"": ""Bad Request"", ""reason"": ""TOO_LONG""}``
+   "

 Delete removal reason